 Greetings and salutations my friends, my name is David, but most students know me as “Victory” around campus.

-I started as a Peer Educator during the Fall 2013 semester.
+I worked as a Peer Educator starting Fall 2013 through Spring 2017.

-I am currently taking my victory lap (aka: super senior) and double majoring in Communication and Psychology.
+I graduated and double majored in Communication and Psychology.

 My favorite place in Duluth would have to be the Lakewalk because it is the perfect place to be.
 You have the beautiful lake right next to you while having the lively city on the other side.
 It’s such a calm and soothing place to be at any time whether you’re having a depressing or delightful day.